stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 Verilog is a hardware description language (HDL) that we use in ENGR 100-250.
 It looks a lot like C, but it is *not a programming language*.
 Why not?
 In an HDL, an OR-gate is OR-ing at all times.
 That's what it does.
 Whereas if you have a line of code, `A++`, it is only executed when you tell it to.

+Verilog doesn't do really well with creating simple gates, but you can do complex things easy.

 You need to think of an HDL as hardware, because that's really what it is.

 A NOT gate can be done simply in a lot of ways.
 Here's an example how.

 ```
+module NOT(
+    input wire A,
+    output reg B);

+    always @* begin
 ```